Howard B. Bard

-Howard Burton Bard (October 20, 1870 – May 22, 1954) was a Unitarian minister and politician who served as Mayor of San Diego, California from 1942 to 1943.
+Howard Burton Bard (October 20, 1870 – May 22, 1954) was an American Unitarian minister and politician who served as mayor of San Diego from 1942 to 1943.

 Biography

 Bard was born 1870 in Ohio.
 He was a pastor in Grand Rapids, Michigan.
 In 1912 Bard moved to San Diego, where he was pastor of the First Unitarian Church of San Diego for several decades.
 While pastor he continually organized public forums both at his church and later at his home to debate issues of the day.
 He did not shirk from controversy, scheduling debates on issues from capital punishment to peace with Germany.

 Bard entered politics by being elected to the San Diego City Council in 1918.